shorepine/alles/README.md

 See `alles.py` for a better example.

-You can also use it in Max or similar software (note you have to wrap string commands in quotes in Max, as otherwise it'll assume it's an OSC message.)
+You can also use it in Max or similar software that supports sending UDP packets.
+Note that for Max, you'll need your host machine to be on the same wifi network as the synths as it has no easy way to set a source IP address like Python does.
+Max's `cpuclock` object is a great standin for host time.

 ![Max](https://raw.githubusercontent.com/bwhitman/synthserver/master/pics/max.png)